GiridharA99/habit_tracker/habit_tracker_user_stories.md

 ## 9. Integrate External API

-1. **Store Habit information to External Storage:**
+1. **Store Habit information to External Storage using APIs:**
 _As a user, I want to be able to save habits to external storage so that the habit is available across multiple devices._

-2. **Save Login Information to External Storage:**
+2. **Save Login Information to External Storage using APIs:**
 _As a user, I want to save login information to storage so that I can login to different device with same credentials._

-3. **Save settings preferences to External Storage:**
+3. **Save settings preferences to External Storage using APIs:**
 _As a user, I want to save my settings preferences so that it stays as confiured across all devices I login to._

 **Acceptance Criteria:**

-1. The user is able to save habits information to external storage.
+1. The user is able to save habits information to external storage using API.
-2. The user is able to save login infornation to external storage.
+2. The user is able to save login infornation to external storage using API.
-3. The user is able to settings intormation to external storage.
+3. The user is able to settings intormation to external storage using API.

 **Priority:** Low